Tantalum73/Audiograph/README.md

 ![GitHub tag (0.5.0)](https://img.shields.io/github/v/tag/Tantalum73/Audiograph)
 [![License](https://img.shields.io/github/license/Tantalum73/Audiograph)](LICENSE)

-**Please** provide feedback on the API, its integration, documentation and examples! :)

 ## Background
 iOS 13 introduced an awesome way to provide stocks-charts to visually impaired users.
 Using a custom accessibility-rotor they are providing spoken chart analysis and an audiograph that renders the chart by using audio.
 That's the most accurate way of describing a chart that otherwise would only be available visually.
 Take a look at the following video if you haven't tried it out yourself: